 This iconic Spanish label is the brainchild of designer-cum-author Adolfo Dominguez, who had his hands in the fashion world from early on – he took on his father’s boutique before becoming the first Spanish designer to launch an eponymous label in the 1980s.
 Famed for coining the phrase ‘wrinkles are beautiful’, Dominguez’s designs are classic, elegant and wearable.
 While having made a place for themselves on the high-streets of Spain, outside the country shoppers rely on the online service or a select few boutiques across the fashion capitals.

 This youthful designer jewellery brand is the creation of Patricia Nicolás who, steeped in the world of fashion and design from a young age (her parents run their own jewellery brand Nicol’s), launched her eponymous label in 2006 after finishing her studies at Central St Martin’s in London.
 Her designs are bold and playful, suggestive of pop-culture, not afraid to draw attention… and, by and large, affordable thanks to her collaboration with high-street giant Topshop.

 Last but not least, the name that anyone familiar with the character of Carrie Bradshaw from SATC will know… Manolo Blahnik.
-This high-end shoe designer has been producing his world-famous footwear since the 1970s and counts the likes of Bianca Jagger, Beyoncé and Madonna amongst his fans (the later once described his shoes as ‘better than sex’).
+This high-end shoe designer has been producing his world-famous footwear since the 1970s and counts the likes of Bianca Jagger, Beyoncé and Madonna among his fans (the latter once described his shoes as ‘better than sex’).
 He is famous for reviving the stiletto heel, which features heavily in his designs (he despises wedges).
-Now in his 70s, Blahnik still designs each model himself and has over 25.000 shoes on display in his home in Bath.
+Now in his 70s, Blahnik still designs each model himself and has over 25,000 shoes on display in his home in Bath.
 A true fashion legend.